Y4cine/MetaNode/README.md

 MetaNode was born out of necessity.
 As a process engineer, I write specifications for various stakeholders — clients, mechanical, electrical, and software teams.
 I also work on a book about memetics that requires multilingual, multi-level content.
 Managing all these versions in Access became too painful.

 So I switched to Python and PyQt.
 ChatGPT (4o) — codename "Kai" — was my sparring partner throughout.
 Many architectural decisions emerged from these dialogues.
 Thanks to OpenAI for creating such a brilliant tool.
 What a time to build.

+## ⚡ July 2025: Major Refactor & JSON Editing Policy

+- All in-place and sub-node JSON editing is removed.
+JSON editing is now only possible via a modal dialog for the full model.
+- The right pane always shows structured editors; no more direct JSON editing for nodes or content.
+- All file, menu, toolbar, and mode logic is now delegated to manager classes.
+- UI state, undo/redo, and data flows are robust and modular.
+- The codebase is ready for further modularization and extension.